avengerpenguin/traditionalmead.uk/content/Highland Wineries/moniack-mead.md

 Moniack Mead is one of our absolute favourites.
-It’s an excellent example of the darker style with additional notes of caramel, maybe even slightly burnt. it's created by Highlands winery which is based in what used to be a sixteenth Century castle, Moniack Castle, in Invernessshire.
+It’s an excellent example of the darker style with additional notes of caramel, maybe even slightly burnt.

+It's created by Highlands winery which is based in what used to be a sixteenth Century castle, Moniack Castle, in Invernessshire.

 <!-- PELICAN_END_SUMMARY -->